chingu-voyages/V54-tier3-team-37/README.md

 ## Current Status

-The application is available online if accessed through Google Chrome or Mozilla Firefox with third-party cookies enabled.
+The application is available online across browsers.

 - Deployment challenge

 We have encountered a challenge involving third-party cookies and how Netlify is processing them.
 We learnt that `.netlify.app` is on [Mozilla Public Suffix List](!https://publicsuffix.org/), which means that cookies set by our server will not be attached to subsequent requests.
-We have opted to send our authentication token in the headers instead of cookies due to the aforementioned circumstances.
+We have opted to use a custom domain due to the aforementioned circumstances.

 ## Features